mmf1982/QTnetCDF/README.md

 It might be that the package pyhdf needed for QTnetCDF throws an error.
 If so, try manually to do:

-    python3.7 -m pip install pyhdf and then redo the installation of QTnetCDF.
+    python3.7 -m pip install pyhdf and then redo the installation of QTnetCDF (phython3.7 setup.py install in the QTnetCDF4 directory).

 Download for example a h5/ hdf/ nc file from here: https://hdfeos.org/zoo/index_openNSIDC_Examples.php